 - Remove the tea bags.
 Stir well and serve over ice, garnished with mint if desired.

-- Store in the fridge up to 2 days.
+- Storage: Store refrigerated for up to 3 days.